Skip to content

 Step What it does Data source

-6. Elevation Collection Elevation profiles for matched trails USGS EPQS
+6. Elevation collection Elevation profiles for matched trails USGS Elevation Point Query Service (EPQS)

 The pipeline is resumable: each collector skips parks or trails that already have data in the database.
 If something interrupts a run, re-running picks up where it left off.